filip-io/Reliable-Reservations/README.md

 Developed with ASP.NET Core 8 and Entity Framework Core 8, it provides a powerful and flexible foundation for handling restaurant data and processes.

----
+&nbsp;

 ## ✨ Features

 - 👥 Customer Management
 - 🪑 Table Management
 - 🕒 Opening Hours Management
-- 🍽️ Menu Item Management
+- 🍽️ Menu Management
 - 📅 Reservation System

----
+&nbsp;

 ## 🔗 ER Diagram

-Here is the ER diagram illustrating the relationships between the entities in the system.
+Illustration of the relationships between the entities in the system.

 ![ER Diagram](/Media/erdiagram.webp "ER Diagram")

----
+&nbsp;

 ## 🚀 Getting Started